What Are Timeshares (And Are They Worth It)?

 Fractional Contracts

-Fractional timeshare ownership is a lot like signing up for a fixed-week contract, but instead of choosing to stay at the property for only one week out of the year, a fractional timeshare lets you stay at the property for long periods of time.
+Fractional timeshare ownership is a lot like signing up for a fixed-week contract, but instead of choosing to stay at the property for only 1 week out of the year, a fractional timeshare lets you stay at the property for long periods of time.

 Third-Party Timeshare Exchange